On Generalizations of Some Distance Based Classifiers for HDLSS Data: Introduction

-In this article, we propose a modification to the Euclidean distance, and use it on two different distance based classifiers, namely, the scale-adjusted average distance classifier (henceforth referred to as SAVG) by \citet*{CH2009} and the NN classifier based on mean absolute differences of distances (henceforth referred to as NN-MADD) by \citet*{PMG2016}.
-We show that these two classifiers, when used with the modified distance, can discriminate between populations even when there are no differences between locations and scales.
-If the one-dimensional marginals of the underlying populations are different, the proposed classifiers are shown to yield {\em perfect classification} in the HDLSS asymptotic regime.
-Asymptotic properties of these classifiers are studied in Section \ref{general}.
-In Section \ref{Improve}, we propose further generalization of these classifiers for the case when the populations have same univariate marginals, but differ in the joint distributional structures (e.g., {\bf Examples 2} and {\bf 3}) and derive their asymptotic properties under the HDLSS setup.
-For the implementation of the second generalization, we need to group the component variables into disjoint clusters.
-In Section \ref{cluster}, we propose some data driven methods for `variable clustering'.
-Numerical performance of the classifiers on several simulated and real data sets are demonstrated in Sections \ref{sim} and \ref{real}, respectively.
+The article is organized as follows.
+We define the modified classifiers and study their asymptotic properties in Section~\ref{general}.
+In Section~\ref{Improve}, we propose further generalization of these classifiers for the case when the populations have same univariate marginals, but differ in their joint distributional structures (see Examples~\ref{ex2} and \ref{ex3}) and derive their asymptotic properties under the HDLSS setup.
+For implementation of the second generalization, we need to group the component variables into disjoint clusters.
+In Section \ref{cluster}, we propose some data driven methods for this `variable clustering'.
+Numerical performance of the proposed classifiers on several simulated and real data sets are demonstrated in Sections \ref{sim} and \ref{real}, respectively.
 The article ends with a discussion in Section \ref{conclude}.
-All the proofs and other mathematical details are provided in the Appendix, and some additional material is presented as a Supplementary.
-A list of notations used in this paper has also been added in the Appendix.
+All proofs and other mathematical details are provided in Appendix \ref{AppendixA}, and some additional material is presented as a \href{https://www.dropbox.com/sh/6wcdxzed8wg2xs3/AABag_Zp9biMOQQwt6XFaiF9a?dl=0}{Supplementary}.
+A list of notations used in this paper is given in Appendix \ref{AppendixB}.